xjqicuhk/SIMS/README.md

 5. Canvas generation
  (1) cd "../matlab_code";
  (2) run "test_generate_canvas.m" to generate the canvas for the synthesis network to work on and the generated data is stored in "../testdata/synthesis".
+ We also modified the original semantic mask according to the shape of the segment we have serached.
+Our method cannot guarantee that the synthesized images exactly match the original semantic layout especially for fine semantic layout.
 6. Image synthesis
 (1) cd "../python_code";
 (2) run "synthesis_512_1024.py" to generate the final results and the results are saved in folder "../result/synthesis".